FuckBrains/wildbook-social/README.md

  In understanding the upload rate per platform, we plotted the number of posts per week per species from June 2019 - September 2020.
  Our findings converged on the idea that time spans with the highest volume per species were consistent with seasonal patterns species exhibit (e.g mating season, year-round migration).
 It is also notable that tourism and interactive events serve as a key-propeller in data generation, with high volumes of posts being uploaded during time spans typically associated with vacation seasons(e.g summer months - May to August, winter months - December to January).

+ ***In the following plots, dates per month are plotted on the x-axis, and number of posts on the y-axis***

 ### YouTube ###
 <img src="images/Posts per Week/YouTube/all_species_yt.png" width=1000>